Colombia: Western & Central Andes

 Bicolored Antpitta

-Day 8 Hacienda El Bosque, Páramo & Termales del Ruiz
+Day 7 – Hacienda El Bosque, Páramo & Termales del Ruiz

 Hacienda El Bosque is a mix of regenerating cattle-farming habitat interspersed with intact forest patches.
-In the handful of years since its inception, Hacienda has quickly risen to fame for its incredible fruit feeder setups which include opportunities to photograph Gray-breasted and Black-billed Mountains-Toucans.
-We’ll also try for the highly sought-after Crescent-faced Antpitta
+In the handful of years since its inception, Hacienda has quickly risen to fame for its incredible fruit feeders and commitment to avitourism and conservation.

 Gray-breasted Mountain-Toucan at the feeders of Hacienda Del Bosque